slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On productivity

 <!--
-> *"Do something first, than talk about it."  -- Tom Ford*

 - parkinson's law - if you have all day to do a job it will probably take you the whole day but if you only have two hours you will find a way of doing it in two hours.
 Give tasks a deadline.
 - taking care of yourself is productivity
 - 6 months of focus and hard work can put you 5 years ahead in life.